grafana/loki/docs/sources/community/maintaining/release/6-prepare-upgrade-guide.md

 ---
 # Prepare Upgrade guide

-Upgrade guide records changes that require user attention or interaction to upgrade to specific Loki version from previous versions.
+The upgrade guide records changes that require user attention or interaction to upgrade to specific Loki version from previous versions.

 ## Before you begin

-Know bit about how upgrade works in Grafana Loki.
+The upgrade guide in Grafana Loki works as follows.

 We have `setup/upgrade/_index.md` that records upgrade guide for every Loki releases.

 ## Steps

-1. Make sure upgrade guide is up to date on `release-VERSION_PREFIX` branch under `Main/Unreleased` section.
+1. Make sure the upgrade guide is up to date on the `release-VERSION_PREFIX` branch under the `Main/Unreleased` section.

 1. On the `release-VERSION_PREFIX` branch promote `Main/Unreleased` to `VERSION`.
 Example [PR](https://github.com/grafana/loki/pull/10470)